MaterializeInc/demos/dbt-get-started/README.md

 (2 rows)
 ```

-dbt took care of naming these materailized view for us based on the type of test and the columms being tested.
+dbt took care of naming these materailized views for us based on the type of test and the columms being tested.
 No rows in these!
 Data pipeline looks good.

 ## Local installation